 The IP Line Settings page is used to configure IP lines for IP phones to be connected to the Bizfon.
-Bizfon provides the possibility to connect MGCP and SIP phones to its LAN side, assign the corresponding IP line to some active extension, and use MGCP and SIP phone as a simple phone with all telephony services of the Bizfon, for example, call hold, waiting, transfer, etc. 6 IP Lines are available on the Bizfon2000.
+Bizfon provides the possibility to connect MGCP and SIP phones to its LAN side, assign the corresponding IP line to some active extension, and use MGCP and SIP phone as a simple phone with all telephony services of the Bizfon, for example, call hold, waiting, transfer, etc. 30 IP Lines are available on the Bizfon4000.
+More IP lines can be enabled by entering the feature key in the Features page.